Iowa Central students show spirit of giving

 It’s certainly not the case, however, for the Iowa Central Community College students who work hard to orchestrate a service project called “Share What You Wear.”
 Their commitment to this charitable undertaking illustrates that finding time to help make the world just outside the academic halls a better place is very much a priority for many young folks.

-Saturday, Iowa Central students welcomed hundreds of area residents to the 16th annual “Share What You Wear” event at the Career Education Building.
+Today, Iowa Central students will welcome hundreds of area residents to the 15th annual “Share What You Wear” event at the Career Education Building.
 This undertaking has a quite serious purpose: to allow people in need to obtain toys, clothing and household items.
 For those in our town experiencing economic troubles, this endeavor is of huge importance.

 The college years are filled with exciting opportunities to explore many fields of knowledge.
 That so many Iowa Central students also see this as a time to be giving members of the larger community is impressive evidence that our area’s young adults most definitely have their priorities in very good order.